nimh-dsst/dataSci_job_ad_2024/README.md

 ### STANDARDIZE

 Our team is committed to the [NIMH Mission](https://www.nimh.nih.gov/about/index.shtml) of understanding and treating mental illness and we believe open, clean data (and lots of it) is crucial to realizing that mission.
-You'll be standarizing these datasets to make those models work better as well as contibuting to better standards in our field (e.g. [BIDS](https://bids.neuroimaging.io), [NIDM](http://nidm.nidash.org/), [RDOC](https://www.nimh.nih.gov/research/research-funded-by-nimh/rdoc/index.shtml), [NIH Strategic Data Plan](https://datascience.nih.gov/strategicplan) etc.), You also will work closely with (and sit next to) the [Machine Learning Team](http://cmn.nimh.nih.gov/mlt) who are using theses data to build the models needed to understand complex brain function and disease.
+You'll be standarizing these datasets to make those models work better as well as contibuting to better standards in our field (e.g. [BIDS](https://bids.neuroimaging.io), [NIDM](http://nidm.nidash.org/), [RDOC](https://www.nimh.nih.gov/research/research-funded-by-nimh/rdoc/index.shtml), [NIH Strategic Data Plan](https://datascience.nih.gov/strategicplan) etc.), You also will work closely with (and sit next to) the [Machine Learning Team](http://cmn.nimh.nih.gov/mlt) who are using these data to build the models needed to understand complex brain function and disease.

 ## Who you are…

 ### TRAINED

-Ideally we would like to see a recent degree (BS, MS, or PhD) in a [STEM](https://en.wikipedia.org/wiki/Science,_technology,_engineering,_and_mathematics) field, but it's fine if you're early in your career.
-Ideally you're comfortable building processing pipelines for complex biomedical imaging data (e.g. fMRI, calcium imaging, electrophysiology, etc.) but other knowledge-domains will be considered.
+We would like to see a recent degree (BS, MS, or PhD) in a [STEM](https://en.wikipedia.org/wiki/Science,_technology,_engineering,_and_mathematics) field.
+It's fine if you're fresh out or early in your career.
+Ideally, you should be comfortable building processing pipelines for complex biomedical imaging data (e.g. fMRI, calcium imaging, electrophysiology, etc.) but other knowledge-domains will be considered.
 Please tell us about (or show us) a large, messy dataset that you have conquered.

 ### EXPERIENCED